mozilla/ecosystem-platform/docs/reference/metrics.md

 Last updated: `Oct 6th, 2023`

-Firefox accounts collects metrics from servers running our code and clients accessing our services.
+Mozilla accounts collects metrics from servers running our code and clients accessing our services.
 Mozilla takes data collection seriously so our policies and processes around it may seem more complex than most organizations but it is in an effort to grant agency to users over their own data.

-Note that the [Mozilla Data Collection policies](https://wiki.mozilla.org/Data_Collection) apply to Firefox Accounts.
+Note that the [Mozilla Data Collection policies](https://wiki.mozilla.org/Data_Collection) apply to Mozilla accounts.

 Our code is deployed to a staging environment before it goes to production so the metrics detailed below are available for both environments.
 The details below will focus mostly on production.

-Keep in mind that Firefox accounts allows users to opt-out of data collection via a toggle on the account settings page.
+Keep in mind that Mozilla accounts allows users to opt-out of data collection via a toggle on the account settings page.

 We also have a [metrics section which expands on the history of our system and how these are implemented](../explanation/metrics).